College Basketball Bubble Watch

 |Atlantic Coast Conference|

-Work left to do: Florida State, Clemson, Georgia Tech
+Work left to do: Clemson, Florida St, Georgia Tech

 Duke moves back into the locks after winning at BC and beating Georgia Tech.
 The Blue Devils' profile (top-10 RPI, No. 3 SOS and NonConf SOS, seven RPI Top 50 wins) simply is better overall than three of the teams ahead of them in the ACC standings.
 Virginia Tech could have gotten there had it not been destroyed by NC State (again).
 Likewise, BC needs to wait after missing both big home chances this weekend.
 Virginia looks very solid to get in, too.
 After that?
 It's Maryland, which looks in much improved shape.
 If none of Clemson, Florida State or Georgia Tech rally big at the end, could that be where it ends for the ACC?